Shockwave Therapy

 89Includes: 20-minute appointment - application of Radial Shockwave

-Treatment duration depends on the number of conditons to be treated.
+Treatment duration depends on the number of conditions to be treated.
 Treatment ranges from 10-30 minutes.

 Treatment with the ShockMaster may cause the following side effects: